RAK10701-Plus Field Tester LoRaWAN Network Setup

 - Power on your Field Tester Plus.

-- Ensure Bluetooth is enabled on your phone and that it is placed near the device.
+- Ensure Bluetooth is enabled on your phone and that the phone is placed near the device.

 - Launch the WisToolBox App, then tap SATRT.